onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 #### Where to Use Side Effects ??

+- It basically is interaction of react component with the world outside that component.
+- We need side effects all the time.
+- They make out applications do something.
+- But they shouldn't be included in the Render Logic

+Instead we can create side effects in two different places in React:

-- **Event Handlers**:
+1.  **Event Handlers**:
-  - Side effects are allowed and encouraged within event handler functions.
+    Side effects are allowed and encouraged within event handler functions.

-- **`useEffect` Hook**:
+1.  **`useEffect` Hook**:
-  - Used to handle side effects that need to occur as soon as the component is rendered.
+    Used to handle side effects that need to occur as soon as the component is rendered.

 ## State Update Batching in React